RevolutionVA/website2017/talks/README.md

   "title": "Building Motion Detecting Web Apps with JavaScript", "slug: "building-a-motion-activated-snapshot-feed", "speaker": "lastName_firstName",
   "summary: "What do my pets do when no one is around?
 I decided to find out.
-My session will cover how (and then some).
-A webcam and some JavaScript using WebRTC is enough to take snapshots, but the trick is find."
+My session will cover how (and then some)."
 }
 ```
+The slug must be all lowercase alphanumeric characters or dashes.

-The speaker value must be the folder name of an existing human.
+The speaker must be the folder name of an existing human.
+The summary must be a string of non-html maximum 140 characters.